markd2/MarkDnD/KidsOnBikes/session-1-notes.md

 but at distance - that was such an event, way bigger than it needed to be.
 Once going to be alone there, tag alog, and the middle of the group.

 how far is from the Q to HS.
-CLose enough to walk in modelst heels, pumps.
+Close enough to walk in modelst heels, pumps.
 5-10 mintues.

 GRACE walking really slow.